-Employees in positions that require extensive travel will be offered training on how to request and process travel expenses upon hire and at least once annually.

-ARTICLE 25 COMMUTE TRIP REDUCTION AND PARKING

-- 25.1 The College encourages but does not require employees to use alternate means of transportation to commute to and from work consistent with the Commute Trip Reduction (CTR) law and the needs of the College and the community. - 25.2 The College may provide commute trip reduction incentives within available resources. - 25.3 Employees will be eligible to park in designated college parking areas in accordance with the College's policies.
-The College may establish and assess fines for violations of motor vehicle and parking regulations, order the removal of vehicles parked in violation of regulations at the expense of the violator, and seek collection of any unpaid fines. - 25.4 Any changes to parking rates will be done in accordance with WAC 174-116.
-Parking fund revenues will be used as set forth in WAC 174-116.
-Upon written request, the College will provide parking fund information to the Union.

-ARTICLE 26 RESIGNATION AND ABANDONMENT

-26.1 Voluntary Resignation

-The College may permit an employee to withdraw their resignation at any time prior to the effective date of the resignation.

-26.2 Unauthorized Absence/Abandonment

-When an employee has been absent without authorized leave and has failed to contact the College for a period of three (3) consecutive scheduled work days, the employee is presumed to have resigned from their position.
-The College will make reasonable attempts to contact the employee to determine the cause of the absence.
-Such reasonable attempts will include calling the employee at their contact phone number and any emergency contacts on file with the College.

-26.3 Notice of Separation

-When an employee's resignation is presumed in accordance with Subsection 26.2, the College will separate the employee by sending a separation notice to the employee by certified mail to the last known address of the employee.
+Employees in positions that require extensive travel will be offered training on how to 2961 request and process travel expenses upon hire and at least once annually.
+2962 2963 2964 ARTICLE 25 2965 COMMUTE TRIP REDUCTION, PARKING, AND TELEWORK 2966 2967 25.1 The College encourages but does not require employees to use alternate means of transportation to commute to and from work consistent with the Commute Trip Reduction 2968 (CTR) law and the needs of the College and the community.
+2969 2970 25.2 2971 The College may provide commute trip reduction incentives within available resources.
+2972 25.3 Employees will be eligible to park in designated college parking areas in accordance with 2973 the College's policies.
+The College may establish and assess fines for violations of motor 2974 vehicle and parking regulations, order the removal of vehicles parked in violation of 2975 regulations at the expense of the violator, and seek collection of any unpaid fines.
+2976 2977 25.4 Any changes to parking rates will be done in accordance with WAC 174-116.
+Parking fund 2978 revenues will be used as set forth in WAC 174-116.
+Upon written request, the College will 2979 provide parking fund information to the Union.
+2980 2981 25.5 The Union and the College recognize the value of telework.
+Requests to telework will be 2982 considered in accordance with the College's policy.
+2983 2984 ARTICLE 26 2985 RESIGNATION AND ABANDONMENT 2986 2987 2988 26.1 Voluntary Resignation 2989 The College may permit an employee to withdraw their resignation at any time prior to the 2990 effective date of the resignation.
+2991 2992 26.2 Unauthorized Absence/Abandonment 2993 2994 2995 When an employee has been absent without authorized leave and has failed to contact the College for a period of three (3) consecutive scheduled work days, the employee is 2996 presumed to have resigned from their position.
+The College will make reasonable attempts 2997 to contact the employee to determine the cause of the absence.
+Such reasonable attempts 2998 will include calling the employee at their contact phone number and any emergency 2999 contacts on file with the College and/or requesting a welfare check.
+3000 3001 3002 26.3 Notice of Separation 3003 3004 When an employee's resignation is presumed in accordance with Subsection 26.2, the College will separate the employee by sending a separation notice to the employee by 3005 certified mail to the last known address of the employee.
 Such notice will include information regarding eligibility for continuation of medical benefits.